Taqla/context-engineering-learn/04_organs_applications.md

 ```

 These emergent capabilities enable entirely new classes of applications that would be impossible with simpler context structures.

-<QuizEmbed
-  moduleId="module-3"
-  section="emergent"
-  quizzes={[
-    {
-      difficulty: 'simple',
-      question: 'What are "emergent properties" in the context of organs?',
-      options: {
-        A: 'Properties that must be programmed explicitly',
-        B: 'Capabilities that arise from the system as a whole rather than individual cells',
-        C: 'Features that appear randomly',
-        D: 'Properties copied from human organs'
-      },
-      correct: 'B',
-      hint: 'Think about system-level vs. component-level capabilities',
-      explanation: 'Emergent properties are capabilities that arise from the interaction and coordination of the system as a whole, rather than being inherent in any individual cell - similar to how consciousness emerges from neurons.'
-    },
-    {
-      difficulty: 'medium',
-      question: 'Which emergent property enables organs to handle problems larger than any single context window?',
-      options: {
-        A: 'Domain-specific expertise through specialization',
-        B: 'Self-correction through verification cells',
-        C: 'The coordinated processing of information across multiple cells',
-        D: 'Resilience against individual cell failures'
-      },
-      correct: 'C',
-      hint: 'Consider how organs distribute work across cells',
-      explanation: 'By distributing work across multiple cells with shared memory and coordination, organs can process information that exceeds any single context window - each cell handles manageable chunks while the organ synthesizes the complete result.'
-    },
-    {
-      difficulty: 'hard',
-      question: 'How do organs achieve "resilience against individual cell failures"?',
-      options: {
-        A: 'By using only the most reliable LLMs',
-        B: 'Through redundancy and verification cells that can catch and correct errors',
-        C: 'By retrying failed operations indefinitely',
-        D: 'By reducing the complexity of tasks'
-      },
-      correct: 'B',
-      hint: 'Think about how multiple cells provide checks and balances',
-      explanation: 'Resilience emerges from having multiple cells (including specialized verification/evaluation cells) that can catch errors from other cells, provide alternative perspectives, and correct mistakes - no single cell failure dooms the entire task.'
-    }
-  ]}
-/>

 ## Beyond Context Windows: Breaking the Size Barrier